 LeBron James Challenges Taco John’s ‘Taco Tuesday’ Trademark

 30 years after Taco John's officially trademarked the phrase "Taco Tuesday", the Cheyenne-based corporation may have a new legal challenge from basketball star LeBron James.
-On August 15th, James filed a request to trademark "Taco Tuesday" through his company LBJ Trademarks LLC, according to attorney Josh Gerben.
+On August 15th, James filed a request to trademark "Taco Tuesday" through his company LBJ Trademarks LLC, according to Josh Gerben of the Gerben Law Firm.

 The NBA legend has posted several weekly "Taco Tuesday" updates on his social media outlets this summer, documenting his quest to discover the best tacos in America.
 In the trademark application, James is seeking rights to a "Taco Tuesday" podcast and online video channel.